Post Office Limited: History

 In February 2019, the Post Office announced that Vennells would leave her role as CEO to become chair of the Imperial College Healthcare NHS Trust.
 It was subsequently confirmed that the new CEO would be Nick Read, who had held senior roles at several customer-facing businesses and had been CEO of the Nisa convenience store group.
 Read promoted "click and collect" services for retailers, alongside parcel drop-off services.

 In February 2021, the Post Office agreed to sell its broadband and home phone services to Shell Energy and exit the telecoms market.
 The purchase price was around £80 million, with around 500,000 customers transferring to the new provider.

 Parker completed a second term as chair in September 2022.
 He was replaced in December by Henry Staunton, who had held senior board roles at a number of companies and had chaired WHSmith until June of that year.
 He was removed on 27 January 2024, following disagreements with the Business Secretary Kemi Badenoch on matters including the appointment of a new independent director.

 In April 2024, CEO Read was "exonerated of all the misconduct allegations" in relation to claims made by a whistleblower, revealed in Parliament.
 This followed an investigation by an external barrister.
 Nigel Railton, previously CEO of Camelot UK, was appointed interim chair in May 2024 for a 12-month term.
 In September 2024, it was announced Read would step down as CEO and leave the Post Office in March 2025.
 He was replaced by Neil Brocklehurst as acting CEO, with the role being made permanent in April 2025.
-Railton's position as chair was subsequently extended to a three-year contract beginning in May 2025.
+Railton was subsequently given a full three-year term as chair beginning in May 2025.

 In November 2024, as part of a strategic review led by Railton, the Post Office announced it was considering the future of its Crown network, equating to up to 115 post office branches or around one per cent of the company's retail footprint.
-In April 2025, the Post Office confirmed plans to transfer its remaining 108 Crown branches to franchises.
+In April 2025, the Post Office confirmed plans to transfer its remaining 108 publicly facing Crown branches to franchises, with the franchising process being announced as complete in November 2025.